 To finance their distribution of IPS products, Supplies Distributors and its subsidiaries have short-term credit facilities with IBM Credit LLC ("IBM Credit") and IBM Belgium Financial Services S.A. ("IBM Belgium").
 We have provided a collateralized guaranty to secure the repayment of these credit facilities.
-These asset-based credit facilities provided financing for up to \$30.5 million and up to 16 million Euros (approximately \$23.0 million at December 31, 2009) with IBM Credit and IBM Belgium, respectively.
-These agreements expire in April 2011.
+These asset-based credit facilities provided financing for up to \$25.0 million and up to 16 million Euros (approximately \$21.4 million at December 31, 2010) with IBM Credit and IBM Belgium, respectively.
+These agreements expire in March 2012.

-Supplies Distributors also has a loan and security agreement with Wachovia Bank, N.A. ("Wachovia") to provide financing for up to \$25 million of eligible accounts receivables in the United States and Canada.
-The Wachovia facility expires on the earlier of March 2011 or the date on which the parties to the IPS master distributor agreement no longer operate under the terms of such agreement and/or IPS no longer supplies products pursuant to such agreement.
+Supplies Distributors also has a loan and security agreement with Wells Fargo Bank, National Association ("Wells Fargo") to provide financing for up to \$25 million of eligible accounts receivables in the United States and Canada.
+The Wells Fargo facility expires on the earlier of March 2014 or the date on which the parties to the IPS master distributor agreement no longer operate under the terms of such agreement and/or IPS no longer supplies products pursuant to such agreement.

-Supplies Distributors' European subsidiary has a factoring agreement with Fortis Commercial Finance N.V. ("Fortis") to provide factoring for up to 7.5 million Euros (approximately \$10.8 million at December 31, 2009) of eligible accounts receivables through March 2011.
+Supplies Distributors' European subsidiary has a factoring agreement with Fortis Commercial Finance N.V. ("Fortis") to provide factoring for up to 7.5 million Euros (approximately \$10.0 million at December 31, 2010) of eligible accounts receivables through March 2011.
+This subsidiary has entered into a new factoring agreement with BNP Paribas Fortis effective April 1, 2011 to replace the previous factoring agreement under similar terms through April 1, 2014.

-These credit facilities contain cross default provisions, various restrictions upon the ability of Supplies Distributors and its subsidiaries to, among other things, merge, consolidate, sell assets, incur indebtedness, make loans, investments and payments to related parties (including entities directly or indirectly owned by PFSweb, Inc.), provide guarantees, make investments and loans, pledge assets, make changes to capital stock ownership structure and pay dividends, as well as financial covenants, such as cash flow from operations, annualized revenue to working capital, net profit after tax to revenue, minimum net worth and total liabilities to tangible net worth, as defined, and are secured by all of the assets of Supplies Distributors, as well as a collateralized guaranty of PFSweb.
-Additionally, we are required to maintain a subordinated loan to Supplies Distributors of no less than \$4.3 million, not maintain restricted cash of more than \$5.0 million, are restricted with regard to transactions with related parties, indebtedness and changes to capital stock ownership structure and a minimum shareholders' equity of at least \$18.0 million.
+These credit facilities contain cross default provisions, various restrictions upon the ability of Supplies Distributors and its subsidiaries to, among other things, merge, consolidate, sell assets, incur indebtedness, make loans, investments and payments to related parties (including entities directly or indirectly owned by PFSweb), provide guarantees, make investments and loans, pledge assets, make changes to capital stock ownership structure and pay dividends, as well as financial covenants, such as cash flow from operations, annualized revenue to working capital, net profit after tax to revenue, minimum net worth and total liabilities to tangible net worth, as defined, and are secured by all of the assets of Supplies Distributors, as well as a collateralized guaranty of PFSweb.
+Additionally, we are required to maintain a subordinated loan to Supplies Distributors of no less than \$3.5 million, not maintain restricted cash of more than \$5.0 million, are restricted with regard to transactions with related parties, indebtedness and changes to capital stock ownership structure and a minimum shareholders' equity of at least \$18.0 million.
 Furthermore, we are obligated to repay any over-advance made to Supplies Distributors or its subsidiaries under these facilities if they are unable to do so.
 We have also provided a guarantee of the obligations of Supplies Distributors and its subsidiaries to IBM and IPS, excluding the trade payables that are financed by IBM credit.